tanakamasayuki/vscode-arduino-cli-wrapper/README.md

 *Run the Inspector after a build to review memory usage and section breakdowns.*

 All command logs are unified in a dedicated pseudo terminal with ANSI colors so you can follow the exact CLI invocation.

+### Debug your sketch (advanced)

+- **Debug Sketch** – Generates matching tasks and launch configurations for each profile by reusing the board’s debugger metadata discovered through Arduino CLI.
+If Cortex-Debug is installed it launches a `cortex-debug` session; otherwise it falls back to the Microsoft C/C++ debugger with `request: "launch"` already set so the old “select a process to attach” prompt no longer appears.

+#### Step-by-step workflow

+1. **Pick the profile and environment.** Set the profile you want to debug as the default in `sketch.yaml` (or be ready to pick it when prompted) and double-check related settings such as the serial port or Local Build Path so the generated tasks line up with your hardware.
+2. **Run “Arduino CLI: Debug Sketch”.** Choose the sketch and target profile when prompted.
+The command produces two artefacts under `.vscode/`:
+  - `tasks.json` gains **Arduino: Debug Build & Upload …** so you can flash the firmware with the probe attached.
+The task honours the Local Build Path setting and the profile’s CLI arguments.
+  - `launch.json` gains a Cortex-Debug entry (if the extension is installed) and a Microsoft C/C++ fallback.
+The extension lifts the necessary OpenOCD and GDB settings straight from Arduino CLI output, and the cppdbg variant always sets `"request": "launch"` to skip the old “select process” prompt.
+   Run this command at least once per profile—the generated files are required before any debug session can start.
+Re-run it whenever cores, board packages, or tool versions change so the tasks stay in sync with the data discovered from Arduino CLI.
+   While generating these files the extension parses `arduino-cli compile --show-properties` and related board metadata so the launch settings mirror your CLI environment.
+Once the files are refreshed the extension immediately runs the Arduino CLI debug build task and launches the matching configuration, dropping you into a halted session without extra clicks—the first breakpoint is Arduino’s `thb setup`, so you start paused at `setup()`.
+   The first run rebuilds every translation unit with debug options, so expect a noticeably longer compile.
+VS Code may prompt you to confirm whether the task should keep running—leave the dialog untouched and wait; compilation and upload will finish, then the debugger starts on its own.
+3. **Keep configurations fresh.** Rerun **Arduino CLI: Debug Sketch** whenever you change hardware, switch profiles, or update Arduino CLI/tooling—the command regenerates tasks, rewrites launch settings, and starts a new debug session so everything stays aligned.
+4. **Reuse the generated setup.** When nothing has changed since the last run, you can start debugging from the Run and Debug view or by pressing **F5**; both paths reuse the configuration and build output created by the command.
+5. **Customise if needed.** You can edit the generated `launch.json`—for example to change `overrideAttachCommands`, add semihosting commands, or point to a different SVD file.
+The wrapper will merge the next regeneration, keeping manual tweaks where possible.
+If you replace toolchains, rerun the command so it captures the new paths directly from Arduino CLI.

+Tips:
+- The extension owns the debugger configuration.
+Each run of **Arduino CLI: Debug Sketch** parses `arduino-cli compile --show-properties` and related board metadata, so you never have to maintain debugger arguments manually.
+- The extension keeps the Arduino Logs terminal in focus during the debug build so you can see OpenOCD output.
+- Leaving the probe connected while running **Compile Sketch** or **Upload Sketch** is safe; they now use the same build path as the debug task, so the ELF selected in `launch.json` always matches the latest upload.

 ## Explorer View